davepoppins5073/Challenge3_BitCoin_Arbitrage/README.md

 # returns 'phenomenon'
 foobar.singularize('phenomena')
 ```
+## Scrap Notebook
+I included this here  because oftentimes I like to work things out in a separate notebook.
+While going through the assignment I had some questions and I wanted to look into in my scrap notebook.
+Namely I wanted to know:
+> 1. Could we have concatenated both dataframes into one dataframe and calculated the arbitrate spread (and other calculations of course) in our  dataframe and then plotted
+> 2. I wanted to see if I can created a histogram that could show  the distribution of dates with an arbitrafe spread greater than zero.
+I think while `describe()` is good there are other things we can learn from looking at the our dataset on a whole

+When i return to my projects I tend to look at my scrap notbook first to see what I was thinking and what else i discovered in my exploration to solve the issues I came up with.
 ## Discussion
 This is an interesting article about arbitrage of cryptocurrencies that helped to contextualize this coding effort:

 **&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Data Science and Cryptocurrency arbitrage: How to profit from it (Luis Miguel Sánchez [2018](https://towardsdatascience.com/cryptocurrency-arbitrage-how-to-profit-from-it-e2d7bf805fde))

+Thought this t=ype of arbitrage  I am sure doesnt exist currently, I am sure there are other opportunities for arbitrage that exists within the crypto ecosystem.
+Just like how arbitrage traders enhance the efficiency of the financial markets, they would do the same within cryptocurrencies.
+There are various coins with  diffent market caps associated and price differences between similar assets currently exist.
+The lower-priced cryptos (ADA,SOL, for example)  are already being bid up while higher -priced cryptos are sold off.
+Aside from staking I see arbitrafe as a way of addressing inefficiencies in the crypto market’s pricing in part by adding liquidity.
+However this seems a task for a larger organization that can buy adn sell in volume.
+They have diffferent agency and capacity thank the average retails investor that may seek to stake some of their currencies or hold for years at a time/.